The Cellular and Molecular Biology Training Grant will accept applications as of March 17, 2017.

 - Introduction (include a brief summary of background literature)

-- Project Specific Aims (what hypotheses will you test?)
+- Project Specific Aims (what hypotheses will be tested)

 - Research Methods (a brief description of methods employed)

-- Feasibility (state how long it will take to complete the whole project and what you expect to accomplish in each of the three years)
+- Feasibility (how long project will take to complete and what you expect to accomplish during time supported by training grant).

 The following tips have been written specifically for the Cell and Molecular Biology Training Grant, but they apply to any training grant application or postdoctoral fellowship application, and in large part to a research grant application.

 - Be sure your aims are realistic.
 You could propose making 20 knock-out mice to test an interesting idea, but unless your advisor is planning to provide you with an army of technicians, reviewers will know that you do not understand the practical limitations.
-Remember also that this is a 3-year training grant.
-Projects that would take 3 people 4 years to complete are unrealistic, whereas a project that will be finished within a year shows that you have not considered the length of the grant.
+Remember also that this is a 1- or 2-year training grant.
+Projects that would take three people four years to complete are unrealistic, whereas a project that will be finished within six months shows that you have not considered the length of the grant.